jrhazlett/pretty_printer_for_humans/README.md

 VAL_F
 ```

-If the path to the value does not exist...
+_**If the path to the value does not exist...**_

+Note: This is the result of the console logging an Error() object.
+This will not interrupt the
+library or the app.

 ```
 import prettyPrinterForHumans from "pretty_printer_for_humans"